umbraroze/PhotoFlow/docs/photo_importinator/usage.md

 A *camera* is, well, a convenient label we give for a particular source of photos.
-It's an internal label we use for settings for a particular scenario when we move images from that particular source
+It's an internal label we use for settings for a particular scenario when we move images from that particular source.

+For example, I have a Nikon D780, and for the purposes of using this program, I have decided to arbitrarily call it `Nikon_D780`.

-For example, I can have a camera called `Nikon_D780`, which uses SD card, which usually appears as drive `D:` on my computer.
+The camera uses SD cards, which, when I put them to the SD card reader, usually appear as drive `D:` on my computer.
 Whevever I format the card on the camera (as I do after every import), the gamera gives the card the volume label `NIKON D780`.
 The camera puts one file in the DCIM folder, called `NC_FLLST.DAT`, which shouldn't be touched because none of